 Here are a few factors you should consider for a successful application and finding your new home.

-A solid application form
+A complete rental application

 If you have come across a property that satisfies your requirements, then you want to complete the online form, including all documentation required, and always add in extra, so there is no back and forth with the agent/landlord asking for more or missing information.

 Before you start searching for properties, gather all relevant documentation needed for the application, so you have everything ready to submit when it comes to filling in each application for the properties you may be interested in.

 - Personal Details – this can include employment details, rental history, references and letters from past employers or landlords, credit score, and personal contact info.

 - Identification – A driver’s license or passport with a photo will do

 - Payslips – showing your ability to afford the asking rent price